Cookies disclaimer

 Taking a walk in Old Town is one of the best things to do in Warsaw.
 Charming places with a great atmosphere full of monuments, churches and antique townhouses.

 There are lots of cosy cafes and restaurants perfect to enjoy lunch observing this vibrant colourful place.
+You can stroll around, grab a coffee, and maybe even catch some street performers.

 In the Old Town there are all the main Warsaw attractions: